luna-dzx/Controller-Input-Display/Controller Input Display/Controller Input Display/README.txt

-Based on the Sonic Input display by jelly https://github.com/TurtleMan64/SADX-SA2-Input-Display You can change different settings in the different .ini files, i suggest you to check these!
+Based on the Sonic Input display by jelly https://github.com/TurtleMan64/SADX-SA2-Input-Display You can change the settings by right clicking on the window

 You can switch between skins by using left/right arrow keys on your keyboard.
 New skins can be added by simply